alainkaegi/pythonorama/data_structures/array_based.md

 # Array-Based Structures

-Python uses the list as its default linear structure.
+Python uses lists as its default linear structures.
 Lower-level languages like C instead use primitive arrays.
 Key differences include:
 - An array's size must be allocated when it is created; it cannot change.
 - Python list features, such as slicing and methods like the `count` method, are not directly available for primitive arrays.

 This page describes how to build various linear structures out of [Python lists masquerading as] primitive arrays.
 While you would normally just use Python's lists, sets, and so on, this is worthy of study because:
 - Understanding the underlying data structures and algorithms clarifies the performance of Python's fancier data structures.
 For example, it will help you understand why adding something to the *beginning* of a long list is much more expensive than adding something to the *end*.
 - You may someday be working in a language that uses primitive arrays.
-- You may need a data structure that is slightly different from what Python provides.
+- You may need to build a data structure that is slightly different from what Python provides.

 Many of these data structures can also be implemented using other techniques, such as linked lists and hash tables.

-## Primitive Arrays
+## Simulating Primitive Arrays

 To use Python's convenient list syntax while limiting yourself to what a primitive array can do, use only the following features, all of which take constant time: